 When Dalton Trumbo realized the state of his novel, he, as a political leftist, had already unveiled the intentions of the Nazis and their false message of peace.
 However, not everybody was as politically aware, erudite, and up-dated.
 Many people were fooled – or let themselves be fooled.
 Almost everyone may be deceived by deceitful main figures.
 Today, with strong reactionary forces around, armed with old and new strategies for old and hidden agendas, this is something to keep in mind.
 Not everything is what is seems to be, and that which seems to be, may in actuality be the case.

 Whereupon today resting argumentative books become up to date.
 In Denying the Holocaust (1993), the American historian Deborah E. Lipstadt, recently on a visit to Sweden to present her new book Antisemitism Here and Now (2019), shows how right wing figures, since the second world war, have acted to present Nazism as conceivable and on the level.
 Lipstadt discovers a new tactic: At first, they made attempts to exculpate the Nazi German politics and the Holocaust, then, when the attempt failed, they started to deny the facts.
 Interestingly, she also finds that these extreme right people generally encompassed anti-feminism with outspoken misogyny as a central ingredient.

 For her critical and sharply written book, Deborah Lipstadt was sued in Great Britain by denier and historian David Irving – a trial she won and related in her book History on Trial (2006), adapted for the screen by Mick Jackson as Denial (2016).
-Besides the offending of the victims, Holocaust denials are in itself a strange phenomenon.
+Beyond the offending of the victims, Holocaust denials are in itself a strange phenomenon.
 How may one contradict something so certified and researched?
 How may anybody want to reveal themselves as fact resistant beyond all reason?
 Unfortunately, they know what they are doing, says Deborah Lipstadt.
 By repeating lies over and over again, they are able to plant seeds of doubt.
 In this way, they manage to create confusion simultaneously as they may be perceived as standing on “the other side of the debate”.